 Cardea SOLO Software automatically creates a summary paragraph or bullets of the Initial Findings.
-As you review the trace data, you may wish to review and edit the summary findings (see Report Figure 6.9 above), or add concluding remarks, diagnosis or recommendations in the clinician's interpretation window.
+As you review the trace data, you may wish to review and edit the summary findings (see Report Figure 6.9 above), or add concluding remarks, diagnosis or recommendations in the clinician's Interpretation Window.
 To edit these fields, click the "Edit Dx" button, Figure 7.1.
-Cardea SOLO Software will present a text editing window, Figure 7.13 below.
+Cardea SOLO Software will present a text editing window, Figure 7.20 below.

 NOTE: Access to the Edit Dx functionality is controlled by User settings - See Section 4.2 User Setup.
+Users without over-reading privileges cannot enter interpretation text or set the report status (Confirmed or Unconfirmed).